Operational Entanglement of Symmetry-Protected Topological Edge States

 The proof of this result can be found in App.~B. We note that this even-odd effect resembles the celebrated result for spin-$1/2$ ladders \cite{DagottoRice}.

 The topological phase diagram based on the invariant defined in Eq.~\eqref{winding} is presented in Fig.~\ref{Fig2} for ladders with $M=2$ and $M=3$.
+A dotted line or an 'x' is placed where the analytical result, Eq.~\eqref{winding_ana}, applies.
 A similar phase diagram for the $M=2$ case using a different parameterization can be found in Ref.~\cite{Padavic}.
 When $I=0$ we have no edge states and when $I = \pm 1$ we have a single filled edge state.
 The case which we want to concentrate on in the following is $I=2$ where we have two filled edge states.